 Thanks to LinkedIn Recruiter’s filters, the talent acquisition is considerably simplified.
 Sometimes, a broad search may do the trick.
 However, often HRs are looking to connect with a more narrow candidate group.

 For example, this group can include individuals with certain years of experience.
-Thus, determining what filters to use will make the search for the right candidate more powerful.
+Thus, determining what filters to use will make the prospecting on LinkedIn for the right candidate more powerful.
 Stay with us till the end to find out how you can make the recruitment process even easier.

 When you first get into LinkedIn Recruiter, you would need to create a Project for your job post.
 Specifically, the purpose of the project is to keep your candidates, research and messages organized.